 On December 11, 2013, the Company acquired substantially all the assets of Allen Brothers (and its subsidiaries) based in Chicago, Illinois.
 Founded in 1893, Allen Brothers is a leading processor and distributor of premium quality meats to the nation's finest restaurants, hotels, casinos and country clubs.
 In addition, Allen Brothers supplies many of those same high quality products to consumers through a direct mail and e-commerce platform.
-The total purchase price for the business is expected to be approximately \$33,439 (subject to customary working capital adjustments), of which \$23,939 was paid at closing with cash proceeds from the Company's September 2013 common stock offering.
-The remaining \$9,500 represents liabilities assumed by the Company and earnout consideration to be paid upon the achievement of certain performance milestones over the next four years.
-The contingent earnout liability may increase the purchase price by up to \$7,000 based upon the achievement of certain EBITDA and revenue milestones over a four-year period following the closing.
+The total purchase price for the business is expected to be approximately \$33,139 (subject to customary working capital adjustments), of which \$23,939 was paid at closing with cash proceeds from the Company's September 2013 common stock offering.
+The remaining \$9,200 represents pension withdrawal liabilities of \$2,878 assumed by the Company and contingent earnout consideration present valued at \$6,322, to be paid upon the achievement of certain EBITDA and revenue milestones over the four-year period following the closing.
 At December 11, 2013, the Company estimated the fair value of this contingent consideration to be \$6,322 based upon the most likely expected payout.
-This contingent liability will be adjusted to fair value on a quarterly basis and is estimated to be \$6,509 at March 28, 2014.
+This contingent liability is adjusted to fair value on a quarterly basis and is estimated to be \$6,565 at June 27, 2014.
 The Company expensed \$300 of professional fees in operating expenses related to the acquisition during the year ended December 27, 2013.
 The Company is in the process of performing a valuation of the tangible and intangible assets of Allen Brothers as of the acquisition date.
 These assets will be valued at fair value using Level 3 inputs.
 Other intangible assets are expected to be amortized over 20 years.
 Goodwill for the Allen Brothers acquisition will be amortized over 15 years for tax purposes.